KBOS-FM: KGEN-FM and Boss Radio

 KGEN-FM changed its call letters to KBOS on July 24, 1967.
-It began broadcasting a Top 40 format, known as "Boss Radio."
-It added the "-FM" suffix, changing its call sign again on February 1, 1992 to KBOS-FM.
+It began broadcasting a Top 40 format, known as "Boss Radio".

-Rhythmic Contemporary

-KBOS-FM remained a Top 40 station until the 1980s when it began adding more rhythmic hits and deleting pop-leaning titles.
-Since then, the station has enjoyed dominant ratings.
 The station's first transmitter location was in Tulare, where it was powered at 5,300 watts on a short antenna.
 It could only be heard in Tulare and adjacent communities.
 In the 1970s, it moved to the Blue Ridge Mountains along with KJUG-FM 106.7.
 FM 94.9 had an effective radiated power (ERP) around 1,500 watts with a height above average terrain (HAAT) of 2,650 feet.

+Rhythmic contemporary

+KBOS remained a Top 40 station until the 1980s when it began adding more rhythmic hits and deleting pop-leaning titles.
+Since then, the station has enjoyed dominant ratings.
 The station’s transmitter site moved again, this time to Eshom Point.
 That gave it better coverage in the Fresno radio market, boosting its economic potential.
 It increased its ERP to its current 16,500 watts.
+KBOS added the "-FM" suffix, modifying its call sign to KBOS-FM, on February 1, 1992.

 KBOS-FM was acquired by Capstar in 2000.
 (Capstar was a forerunner to current owner iHeartMedia.)
 KBOS-FM is one of two Rhythmic Top 40 stations covering Fresno, Kings, Madera, and Tulare Counties.
-The other is Rhythmic Top 40 rival 97.1 KSEQ, licensed to Visalia and owned by Lotus Communications.
+The other is KSEQ, licensed to Visalia and owned by Lotus Communications.